 Davion Mitchell's incredible run for the Baylor Bears put him on the radar of basketball fans all over the world.
 The Georgia native helped propel his team to the school's first-ever national title as the Bears dominated Gonzaga in the 2021 NCAA Championship game before getting drafted by the Sacramento Kings.
 Now that he's in the NBA, the confusion with regards to him being brothers with Utah Jazz star Donovan Mitchell will continue to rise.

 Just to set the record straight, these two aren't brothers.
 To be fair, we had to google it to be sure, because, why not?
 They have the same initials and last name!

 While they are not brothers–to our disappointment!–they do share a handful of similarities that have the entire basketball world scratching their heads.

 Donovan Mitchell and Davion Mitchell when they play against each other for the first time in the NBA pic.twitter.com/sB5pP0NfgM

 The most obvious one is the similarity in their jerseys.
-Both Mitchells wear the number 45.
+Both Mitchells wore the number 45 while Davion was at Baylor (he wears 15 for the Kings).
 Obviously, they both rock the surname Mitchell right on top of this.
-Putting the Bears away unis side by side with Utah’s slick Earned Edition jersey will definitely make you look twice.
+Putting the Bears away unis side by side with Utah's slick Earned Edition jersey will definitely make you look twice.